What is edge computing?

 Improved workplace safety.
 In work environments where faulty equipment or changes to working conditions can cause injuries or worse, IoT sensors and edge computing can help keep people safe.
 For example, on offshore oil rigs, oil pipelines, and other remote industrial use cases, predictive maintenance and real-time data analyzed at or close to the equipment site can help increase the safety of workers and minimize environmental impacts.

 Functionality in far-flung locations.
 Edge computing makes it easier to utilize data collected at remote sites where internet connectivity is intermittent or network bandwidth is limited—for example, aboard a fishing vessel in the Bering Sea or at a vineyard in the Italian countryside.
 Operational data like water or soil quality can be constantly monitored by sensors and acted upon when needed.
 Once internet connectivity becomes available, the relevant data can be transmitted to a central datacenter for processing and analysis.

 Heightened security.
 For enterprises, the security risk of adding thousands of internet-connected sensors and devices to their network is a real concern.
 Edge computing helps to mitigate this risk by allowing enterprises to process data locally and store it offline.
 This decreases the data transmitted over the network and helps enterprises be less vulnerable to security threats.

 Reduced IT costs.
-With edge computing, businesses can optimise their IT expenses by processing data locally rather than in the cloud.
-Besides minimising companies' cloud processing and storage costs, edge computing decreases transmission costs by weeding out unnecessary data at or near the location where it's collected.
+With edge computing, businesses can optimize their IT expenses by processing data locally rather than in the cloud.
+Besides minimizing companies' cloud processing and storage costs, edge computing decreases transmission costs by weeding out unnecessary data at or near the location where it's collected.